According to most data privacy laws, personal information is any information that can be used to identify a person.

 Why is protecting personal information important?

-Protecting personal information is safeguarding from identity theft and other fraud-based crimes.
+Protecting personal information is important because it safeguards user data against identity theft and other fraud-based crimes.

 For example, if someone has a person’s credit card number, they can rack up fraudulent charges.
-Likewise, if someone has a patient’s healthcare log in, they can discover information that most people would not want shared for general consumption.
+Or, if someone has a patient’s healthcare log-in, they can discover information that most people would not want shared for general consumption.

 Leaking this type of information poses risks to a person’s livelihood and can pose legal implications for your business.